telerik/kendo-ui-core/docs/controls/editors/combobox/overview.md

 Remote data binding is appropriate for larger data sets, so that items are loaded on demand when displayed.
 The DataSource can be used to serve data from a variety of data services, such as [XML](http://en.wikipedia.org/wiki/XML), [JSON](http://en.wikipedia.org/wiki/JSON), and [JSONP](http://en.wikipedia.org/wiki/JSONP).

-The example below demonstrates how to initialize the ComboBox by binding it to a remote data service.
+The following example demonstrates how to initialize the ComboBox by binding it to a remote data service.

 ###### Example